 This session will cover:

 Global trade continues to grow, despite political uncertainty.
 Companies continue to send employees on assignments into and out of the UK, and there are significant payroll consequences that result.
-This session considers the issues in a post Brexit world, and explains the significant variations to standard HMRC processes available to ensure compliance with all tax legislation.
-And what about all of those employees working from home where home is no longer the UK?
+This session considers the issues in a post-Brexit world and explains the significant variations to standard HMRC processes available to ensure compliance.
 The session is targeted at payroll, tax and HR professionals who have some responsibility for the administration of payroll records for secondees.
-This focused 1.5 hour session will cover the following topics:

 This session will cover: